-- 4.50 These are the pieces of evidence that demonstrate the effective addressing of identified risks and the fulfilment of defined objectives.
-Outcomes may include, among other things: staff survey results, case closure reports, or evidence demonstrating staff awareness and understanding of policies and procedures to reduce risk. - 4.51 Following this methodology is not compulsory, although organisations will be assessed on the evidence of outputs and outcomes.
+- 4.54 These are the pieces of evidence that demonstrate the effective reduction of identified risks and the fulfilment of defined improvement objectives.
+Outcomes may include, among other things: staff survey results, case closure reports, or evidence demonstrating staff awareness and understanding of policies and procedures to reduce risk. - 4.55 Following this methodology is not compulsory, although organisations will be assessed on the evidence of outputs and outcomes.